 - When a publicly traded company declares bankruptcy, that doesn't mean the stock immediately becomes worthless.
-However, existing shareholder stock is unlikely to have any long-term value.
+However, existing shareholders may not be able to recover some or all of their investment.

 - Corporate bankruptcy laws govern how a company goes out of business or attempts to recover.

 - During bankruptcy, a stockholder might choose to sell the stock or hold onto it anticipating a recovery.

 One of the most devastating consequences of the COVID-19 pandemic—in addition to the human toll—has been the torrent of businesses, both big and small, forced into bankruptcy.
 Commercial US bankruptcies have already surpassed that of last year, and while they are not likely to reach the totals witnessed in the years after the financial crisis, they are on pace for multi-year highs (see Commercial bankruptcies climb due to COVID-19 table below).